h2non/node-bintray/README.md

 # Requirements

-For full API usage, you must create and account at [Bintray](https://bintray.com)
+For full API usage, you must create an account at [Bintray](https://bintray.com)

 When you get an account, go to your user profile, click in `Edit` and then click in `API key` option menu for getting your API token.